Counseling and Psychological Services Update and Coronavirus Resources

 Dear Seton Hall Community,

-Access to CAPS Services During the COVID-19 Crisis:
+Access to CAPS Services During the Fall 2020 semester:

-- If you or someone you know are experiencing a psychological emergency after business hours: Call (973) 761-9500 and speak directly via phone with a trained crisis counselor.
-Or call 911 or go to your nearest hospital emergency room.
+- If you or someone you know are experiencing a psychological emergency please call 973-761-9500 24/7 to speak directly via phone with an on-call counselor.
+If you are having thoughts of killing yourself or someone else call 911 or go to your nearest hospital emergency room.

 Maintaining Emotional Wellness During COVID-19 Crisis: